-- See if they have met the learning intention
+- To see if they have met the learning intention

-- Check that they have completed the task
+- To check that they have completed the task

 Consider using the following tips to reduce your marking time, increase the effectiveness of your feedback and have the students contribute to ‘closing the gap’ between where they are and where they need to be.